Growing Green Beans In Containers:

 - Water the plant and keep the soil moist till the seed germinates.

 - Green bean seeds take 5 to 6 days to sprout.

-- Once the seeds sprout, spread the mulch one the soil to keep soil moist for longer periods.
+- Once the seeds sprout, spread the mulch on the soil to keep the soil moist for longer periods.

 Watering in Growing Green Beans in Containers: